 Alex Bagne JD, CPA, MBA, CCSP – ASCSP President

 Alex Bagne is the president of ICS Tax, LLC (ICS) and also serves as president of the American Society of Cost Segregation Professionals (ASCSP).
 His expertise includes the tangible property regulations, cost segregation, energy efficiency incentives (179D/45L), research tax credits, fixed asset reviews, and the IC-DISC export incentive.
 Prior to ICS, Alex worked for a decade with several Big Four firms.
 He has given Continuing Professional Education on a variety of tax planning ideas throughout the country.
 He is published in the AICPA’s Tax Advisor magazine and Accounting Today.
 Alex earned a BSBA in accounting from The Ohio State University, a Masters of Business Administration from the University of Minnesota, and a law degree from the Tulane School of Law in New Orleans, Louisiana.
 Alex is a licensed attorney as well as a certified public accountant.
+He is a Certified member of the ASCSP.

 Lester Cook CCSP